sonic-net/SONiC/doc/ecmp/fine_grained_next_hop_hld.md

 	show fgnhg active-hops <fg-nhg-group-name> (shows which set of next-hops are active)
 ```

-### 2.3.1 CLI 'show fgnhg hash-view <fg-nhg-group-name>' Output Format
+### 2.3.1 CLI 'show fgnhg hash-view {fg-nhg-group-name}' Output Format
 ```

-NOTE: <fg-nhg-group-name> is an optional parameter containing the user-defined alias of the FG_NHG group name found in the 'FG_NHG_PREFIX' section of config dB.
-If specified, the output will display either ipv4 next hops and banks or ipv6 next hops and banks accordingly.
-If it is not specified, by default both ipv4 and ipv6 next hops and banks are displayed as shown below:
+NOTE: {fg-nhg-group-name} is an optional parameter containing the user-defined alias of the FG_NHG group name found in the 'FG_NHG_PREFIX' section of config dB.
+If specified, the output will display active next hops from the specified group.
+If it is not specified, by default, active next hops from all groups are displayed as shown below:

 +-----------------+--------------------+----------------+
 | FG_NHG_PREFIX   | Next Hop           | Hash buckets   |